es-socrates/getty.sh/docs/en/blog/update.1.0.4.md

 **Saving and applying:** Once you are satisfied with your theme, save it and apply it to your chat by copying the custom CSS to your chat source in OBS.

 If you have any questions or need further assistance, feel free to reach out.
-Thank you for choosing Getty!
+Thank you for choosing getty!

 ### **λ**